 There was harder mortar and brick rubble beneath the centre section of mosaic floor.
 Following discussions with a structural engineer, it was decided that this should all be lifted in one piece and the team improvised an elaborate plan to achieve this.
 A specialist drilling company was brought in to drill laterally beneath the central mosaic area with core drills.
 Fourteen cores were left in place to form a rig to support the floor as it was subsequently lifted using a block and tackle at each corner.
 It must have been an amazing moment when the whole of this mosaic floor centre was successfully raised up and then fitted into its purpose-built crate for transportation.

 In the workshop, I met the team of conservators working systematically on the sections of mosaic floor, starting with Adrian, who was busy removing the foam-board and cambric facing from the surface of each section.
-They decided to involve me in the next part of the process, repairing the panels, guided by Amelia.
+I was involved in the next part of the process, repairing the panels, overseen by Amelia.
 The first panel that I was presented with had a series of spaces where tesserae were missing.
 The preparation involved chiselling out the lime mortar in these spaces to a suitable depth right up to the adjacent mosaic pieces followed by fastidious cleaning and sorting of the salvaged tesserae.
 The mortar bed had to be kept damp all the time so that freshly mixed mortar would make a good bond with it.

 Unsurprisingly, the chiselling of the mortar prompted further tesserae to loosen, so that the spaces to be filled kept growing.
 When the preparation work was finally complete, I began recreating the missing areas of mosaic using a combination of salvaged tesserae as far as possible and newly cut stone when required.
 All this work was documented and the time spent carefully recorded.